clp-research/pentomino-js/README.md

 shapes can be selected to be excluded individually.
 By switching off *read-only*, the pieces can be moved and rotated manually.

+NOTE: The option *number of connections* is not implemented, *number of rotations* and *number of flips* are not fully implemented and can cause unwanted behaviour.

 ### task_creator_study1.html

 This interface allows to generate a random pentomino constellation, which is first applied to an initial and a target board.